-Our focus, instead, is the construction of density forecasts - and in due course censored density forecasts - from historical forecast error data.
-But, consistent with this related literature, we start by considering how more general density functions that allow for fat tails and skewness might be used to produce density forecasts.
-These densities nest the two-piece normal and normal densities used by the Bank of England and the Federal Reserve, respectively.
+respectively.
 Specifically, we consider the general family of skew distributions defined in Arellano-Valle, Gómez, and Quintana (2005).
-But the analysis of censored densities that follows could be performed for any parametric density function.5
+But the analysis of censored densities that follows could be performed for any parametric density function.9

 Like the two-piece normal, the skew distribution of Arellano-Valle, Gómez, and Quintana (2005) involves joining two distributions, with different scale (and perhaps shape) parameters.
-We return to the issue, central to this paper, that the forecaster may wish to place no views on the outer 100α percent of the distribution in Section 3.
+We return to the issue, central to this paper, that the forecaster may have no view on the outer 100α percent of the distribution in Section 4.

 A leading specific density within this family that we focus on is the two-piece t distribution described by Fernandez and Steel (1998).
-This depends on, in addition to the location, scale, and skew parameters, the number of degrees of freedom of the t-distribution.
+This depends on, in addition to the location, scale, and skew parameters, the number of degrees of freedom of the t distribution.
 For robustness, in online Appendix A.1 we explore more general and alternative skewed specifications for the MPC forecast errors, given that, as we shall see, these data are less symmetric than the FRB error data.
 In general, we find that (in-sample) the two-piece t fits the MPC data competitively relative to these alternatives.
 We therefore confine our attention to it (and its limiting case, the two-piece normal distribution) here.